A Guide to Visiting Rathlin Island

 Walking and Cycling and Activities

-Take a walk or hire a cycle around the island and don’t forget to admire the the island's three lighthouses (the West lighthouse is under renovation and indeed the RSPB Seabird Centre is closed until the season of 2015).
+Take a walk or hire a cycle around the island and don’t forget to admire the the island's three lighthouses (the West lighthouse is under renovation and indeed the RSPB Seabird Centre is closed until late Summer 2015, although the lower viewing platform is open to the public).

 Walking routes on Rathlin: Ballyconaghan Trail | Roonivoolin Trail | Kebble Cliff Walk | Rathlin Trail | Kinramer Trail | Kinramer North Trail